 Things to consider

 The first thing you and your doctor should consider is how serious the dental issue is.
 For instance, minor dental damage requires dental fillings, while major one will need a crown.

 The budget may also determine the treatment one is going to get.
 In case you are working on a budget dental fillings may be the right treatment because is less expensive.
-However, if your dental issue is complicated, and you are looking for something long-lasting, then dental crown will be a highly recommended option even though it is a bit expensive.
+However, if your dental issue is complicated, and you are looking for something long-lasting, then a dental crown will be a highly recommended option even though it is a bit expensive.

 - Desired results

 What is your preference?
-If your dental appearance is a key concern, you will have to go for the treatment that matches the shade or color of your teeth.
+If your dental appearance is a key concern, you will have to go for a treatment that matches the shade or color of your teeth.
 For instance, when it comes to dental crowns the dentist can help design the kind of crown that looks natural or matches with the existing teeth.